Franson33/franson_rn_template/README.md

 # Components Structure

+This template is using free interpretation of Atomic Design, methodology conceptualized by Brad Frost.
+It's based on the idea that a user interface should be broken down into fundamental parts, much like matter is broken down into atoms.
+This approach helps in building consistent, scalable, and reusable components.

 1. Atoms
    Definition: Atoms are the smallest possible components, like HTML tags such as a form label, an input, or a button.
 They can be used as they are or, more commonly, combined to create more complex molecules.
    Examples: Text fields, buttons, checkboxes.